 I’m still trying to figure it out.

+I’ve read some great books that delve into the topic.
 I also had the good fortune to read an interesting article in Gracie Mag right before I competed at the Atlanta Open.
-It was an interview of #jimmy pedro, and the focus was on his coaching methods and how he built up #kayla harrison to become an Olympic Champion after her trauma.
+It was an interview of Jimmy Pedro, and the focus was on his coaching methods and how he built up Kayla Harrison to become an Olympic Champion after her trauma.

 In that article, he shared one of the methods he uses to help his athletes get into a peak psychological state.
 It went something like this: “Today is our day.
 Today nobody is going to beat us!
 Nobody!
 Today we are going to become Olympic champion!!”